 I got my first bicycle on Guam.
-And as you all are aware, this was your and it was my first taste of freedom.
+This was my first taste of freedom.
+It was likely yours too.
 Riding my bicycle was amazing.
-When you look back at your life as a kid riding your bike is there any wonder why so many people like riding motorcycles?
+When you look back at your life as a kid riding your bike, is there any wonder why so many people like riding motorcycles?
 The wind in your hair, flying down the road, the sense of freedom, the bugs in your mouth, bliss.

 So I had endeavored to find those first magical roads I blazed upon in my youth.
 Thankfully Guam is a small place.
-We drove around the entire island in one day, several times.
+When I was a kid, my dad drove around the entire island in one day, several times.
 I remember the basic layout of two streets that were connected at the ends.
 One was on the ocean side the other not.
 I also remember the long drive out of our neighborhood and the turns to get to the “main road”.

 I then brought up maps.google.com and started looking.
 And to my surprise there it was.